-With this streaming data setup in mind, we present an illustrative diagram of the architecture of our full framework in Figure 2 that will serve as reference when explaining the methods we developed.
+An illustrative diagram of the architecture of our experimental framework is presented in Figure 1.
 Its main components are:

 - Data Components: This contains a Data Stream collecting events in real time and storing them in the Unlabeled pool.
 The Labeled pool stores labeled data.
 Both pools start empty. - Process Startup: This is responsible for training pre-processing pipelines, enriching the raw incoming data stream with features and applying feature selection and/or dimensionality reduction. - AL loop: This iteratively collects labels and trains the model.
-At each step the Data is accessed and manipulated as follows: - Select Instances: A batch of unlabeled events is selected by the currently active policy for querying.
-An arbitrary sequence of AL policies chained together with switching criteria is possible (left of block 1), though in our experiments we only consider up to 3-stage sequences. - (2) Label Instances: Here we simply move the instances selected for labeling from the Unlabeled to the Labeled pool and reveal their label (our data sources contain the true label).
-In a live system, analysts would provide the labels. - (3) Train Model: The labeled data is used to train and evaluate the ML model.
-We continuously iterate this loop up to a maximum fixed duration (e.g., until a fixed number of labels is collected).
-Since we use historical data to simulate the data stream, we can evaluate the sequence of AL models, obtained while iterating (Figure 1), on a separate test set - see Section 3.
+At each step the Data is accessed and manipulated as follows: - Select Instances: A batch of unlabeled events is selected for labeling.
+An arbitrary sequence of AL policies chained together with switching criteria is possible (left of block 1), though in our experiments we only consider up to 3-stage sequences.

+- (2) Label Instances: Here we simply move the instances selected for labeling from the Unlabeled to the Labeled pool and reveal their label (our data sources contain the true label).
+In a live system analysts would provide the labels. - (3) Train Model: The labeled data is used to train and evaluate the ML model.
+We continuously iterate this loop up to a maximum fixed duration e.g., until a week of unlabeled data is collected by the stream and a corresponding fixed number of labels is collected according to the number of batches and the batch size.
+Because we use historical data to simulate the streaming scenario, we can evaluate the sequence of AL models, obtained while iterating, on a separate test set offline see Section 4.